-A Spokane-area suburban family home using around 15,000 kilowatt-hours per year will spend around $36,000 after taxes for a high-quality 12 kW system that cuts utility bills to nearly nothing.
+A typical suburban Spokane family home using around 15,000 kilowatt-hours per year will spend around $36,000 after taxes for a high-quality 12 kW system that cuts utility bills to nearly nothing.
 Given a sunny rooftop, 80% of that cost can be recovered with government incentives, leaving a net cost of $7,200—which lowered utility bills will equal in about seven years, with huge savings beyond.
-Better still, most systems nearly pay for themselves in improved property value the minute they are installed.
+Better still, systems recoup most of their costs in improved property value the minute they are installed.

-The basic drivers of financial return fall into five categories that, combined, typically recover system cost in short order and provide handsome savings thereafter:
+The basic drivers of financial return fall into five categories that, combined, typically recover system cost in short order and provide handsome savings for decades:

 - The federal Investment Tax Credit: Pays 30% of your system’s cost, taken as a deduction on income tax.
 If that 30% of the system cost exceeds your taxes owed, you can save the remainder to deduct in the following year and possibly beyond.